About the T.I.C.

 - Increase awareness and promote the remarkable properties of tantalum and niobium.

-- Organize a longer symposium in October about every five years for business and technical presentations, sometimes with a tour of a member company or industry associated facility in the area.
+- Organize a longer symposium in September or October about every five years for business and technical presentations, sometimes with a tour of a member company or industry associated facility in the area.

 - Publish a quarterly Bulletin, in electronic format.